quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part47_6.3_Containers.md

 :p How can we describe the performance of an operation that depends on the square of the number of elements?
 ??x
 We use Big O notation to describe such operations.
-If an operation's execution time is proportional to the square of the number of elements, we would write it as \( T = O(n^2) \).
+If an operation's execution time is proportional to the square of the number of elements, we would write it as $T = O(n^2)$.

 ```cpp
 // Example pseudo code for a quadratic-time operation